Control (video game): Setting

-Control revolves around the Federal Bureau of Control (FBC), a clandestine U.S. government agency which investigates supernatural Altered World Events (AWEs).
-These AWEs are affected by the human collective unconscious and have a variety of "paranatural" effects, including the creation of Objects of Power, archetypal items which grant special abilities to their wielders.
-Objects of Power are connected to the Board, a black pyramid-shaped entity which exists within the Astral Plane, an alternate dimension.
+Control revolves around the Federal Bureau of Control (FBC), a clandestine U.S. government agency that investigates supernatural Altered World Events (AWEs).
+These AWEs affect the human collective unconscious and have "paranatural" effects, including manipulating reality through extradimensional spaces called Thresholds, and the creation of archetypal but powerful items called Objects of Power.
+Objects of Power are connected to the Board, a black, pyramid-shaped entity that exists within the Astral Plane, an alternate dimension.
 The individual chosen by the Board to wield the Service Weapon, an Object of Power, is considered by default to be the director of the FBC.
-Control takes place within the Oldest House, a Brutalist skyscraper in New York City that serves as the headquarters of the FBC.
-The Oldest House is a Place of Power with several paranatural characteristics: it resists being noticed by anyone other than FBC members and individuals with an innate sensitivity to the paranatural, it is larger on the inside than on the outside, and its internal architecture is prone to shifting and rearranging in unpredictable ways.
-The FBC is able to stabilize portions of the Oldest House for its use by harnessing nexuses of resonance called Control Points.
+Control takes place within the Oldest House, a Brutalist skyscraper in New York City that houses the headquarters of the FBC.
+The Oldest House is a Place of Power with several paranatural characteristics: it resists being noticed by anyone other than FBC members and individuals with an innate sensitivity to the paranatural, its interior is larger than its exterior, and its internal architecture is prone to shifting and rearranging in unpredictable ways.
+The FBC can stabilize portions of the Oldest House for its use by harnessing nexuses of resonance called Control Points.

-The protagonist of Control is Jesse Faden (Courtney Hope), who is chosen by the Board as the director of the FBC to replace the recently deceased Zachariah Trench (James McCaffrey).
-Seventeen years prior to the game's events, Jesse and her younger brother Dylan (Sean Durrie) were involved in an Altered World Event in their hometown of Ordinary, Maine.
-After discovering an Object of Power in the form of a slide projector, the two children accidentally unleashed paranatural forces which caused Ordinary's adult population to vanish.
+The protagonist of Control is Jesse Faden (Courtney Hope), whom the Board has chosen as the director of the FBC to replace the recently deceased Zachariah Trench (James McCaffrey).
+Seventeen years prior, Jesse and her younger brother Dylan (Sean Durrie) were involved in an Altered World Event in their hometown of Ordinary, Maine.
+After discovering an Object of Power in the form of a slide projector, the two children accidentally unleashed paranatural forces that caused Ordinary's adult population to vanish.
 Jesse and Dylan were rescued by Polaris, a mysterious telepathic entity.
-Shortly thereafter, the FBC arrived in Ordinary, capturing Dylan and the slide projector while Jesse fled.
-In the present day, Jesse arrives at the Oldest House seeking her brother's whereabouts.
+Shortly thereafter, the FBC arrived in Ordinary, capturing Dylan and the slide projector, while Jesse fled with Polaris.
+In the present day, Jesse arrives at the Oldest House seeking her brother.

-Other notable characters in Control include missing Head of Research Casper Darling (Matthew Porretta), research specialist Emily Pope (Antonia Bernath), security chief Simon Arish (Ronan Summers), Head of Operations Helen Marshall (Jade Anouka), Panopticon supervisor Frederick Langston (Derek Hagen), and Ahti (Martti Suosalo), a mysterious Finnish janitor.
+Other notable characters in Control include missing Head of Research Dr. Casper Darling (Matthew Porretta), research specialist Emily Pope (Antonia Bernath), security chief Simon Arish (Ronan Summers), Head of Operations Helen Marshall (Jade Anouka), Panopticon supervisor Frederick Langston (Derek Hagen), and a mysterious Finnish janitor named Ahti (Martti Suosalo).